-We have started to explore the data and present a progress report of recently published objects which were discovered by period searches using color-selected sub-samples.
+We have started to explore the data and present a progress report of recently published objects which were discovered by period searches using colour-selected sub-samples.
 Some of these discoveries revealed new types of variable stars.
-In this work we also present a sample of 12 new single-mode hot subdwarf B-star pulsators with pulsation amplitudes between ZTF-r = 20 - 76 mmag and pulsation periods between P = 5.8 - 16 min.
-If they are confirmed as radial mode puslators future follow-up observations will measure their masses and radii.
+In this work, we also present a sample of 12 new single-mode hot subdwarf B-star pulsators with pulsation amplitudes between ZTF-r = 20-76 mmag and pulsation periods between P = 5.8-16 min.
+If they are confirmed as radial mode pulsators future follow-up observations will measure their masses and radii.

-Future work is in progress which applies machine learning techniques to classify large samples of individual objects (Coughlin et al. 2020; van Roestel et al. 2021).
-ZTF data up to December 2018 was released in data release 3 and the remaining data obtained in January 2019 was released in data release 4.
-ZTF has continued with high-cadence Galactic Plane observations in year 2 and 3.
-We settled on 140 epochs (1.5hrs) per field and continued to use ZTF-r band.
-We aim to observe the entire Galactic Plane within |b| < 10 and further out to high stellar density regions.
-We continue to analyse the data using period-finding algorithms and light curve statistics, but are also exploring the use of neural networks to identify and classify variable stars.
+Future work is in progress, which applies machine-learning techniques to classify large samples of individual objects (Coughlin et al. 2020; van Roestel et al. 2021).
+ZTF data up to 2018 December was released in data release 3 and the remaining data obtained in 2019 January was released in data release 4.
+ZTF has continued with high-cadence Galactic plane observations in year 2 and 3.
+We settled on 140 epochs (1.5 h) per field and continued to use the ZTF-r band.